karthik-sundaram/aws-bert-llm-data-masking/README.md

 Data Preprocessing: Tokenization and label alignment to ensure that sensitive entities are properly identified and labeled, even after tokenization splits words into subwords.
 Model Training: Fine-tuned DistilBERT using Hugging Face's transformers library for token classification.
 Post-processing: Masking sensitive entities in the output text by replacing identified entities with [MASKED].
-Example
-Input: "John Doe lives at 123 Main St, California 90210."
-Masked Output: "[MASKED] [MASKED] lives at [MASKED] [MASKED] [MASKED]."

 Explore the Full Code on Kaggle
 You can view and run the full code in the Kaggle Notebook: